hiylx/icera1n/Guides/jailbreaking.md

  # Method 2.
 Rootful (Advanced)

  - Step 1.
 Open icera1n
  - Step 2.
-Connect your device
+Connect your device in DFU mode
  - Step 3.
 Choose palera1n
  - Step 4.
 Choose palera1n rootful (first time setup)  (if you either have a 16 GB device or have less than 15GB free you can choose the 16GB devices option if you are on iOS 15.
 The 16GB option needs like 3 or 4 GB free)
  - Step 5.
 Let it do its thing